Nileshunique/Online-Group/coding-challenges/README.md

 { name: "Arthur Ashe", rank: 8 },
 ];
 ```
 Write a `for` loop that only prints players with rank less than or equal to 10.

+# Challenge 2 - Find initials of a name
+Write a JavaScript function which accepts a name and prints the initials.

+Input: `Mahendra Singh Dhoni`
+Output: `MSD`

+Input: `Shah Rukh Khan`
+Output: `SRK`